-Early versions of a Working Group Charter, Requirements, whitepapers and other supporting documentation may circulate on the pwg.org e-mail reflector.
-Once a Working Group is formalizing their Charter and Requirements and, certainly, by the time an initial Working Draft is in progress, the Working Group will have chosen an abbreviation (usually 2 to 4 characters), which will be used to preface their document names.
-The Working Group can pick the abbreviation, which is subject to approval by the PWG Steering Committee.
+Early versions of a working group Charter, Requirements, whitepapers and other supporting documentation may circulate on the pwg@pwg.org e-mail reflector.
+During formalization of their Charter and Requirements, a working group will chose an abbreviation (usually 2 to 4 characters), to preface their document names.
+This must be accomplished before the first Working Draft is published.
+The working group abbreviation is subject to approval by the PWG Steering Committee.